 Negotiate Larger Concessions

-If your company desires the flexibility to easily expand or downsize, a longer term lease may be a hindrance to your business’s growth.
+You might want the flexibility to easily expand or downsize.
+Then, a longer-term lease may be a hindrance to your business’s growth.

 If the space no longer works for your company, but you are still legally obligated to lease the space, you may be forced to incur additional expenses via subleasing or terminating the lease.

-If your company has growth plans, you may want to incorporate expansion rights into the lease document.
+Your company may have growth plans and you might want to incorporate expansion rights into the lease document.

 No matter what your lease term needs are, there are a number of ways to structure a lease to best fit your business’s goals and objectives.

-If you would like to know more about lease terms in Austin or to discuss your leasing options, please contact one of our experienced tenant brokers at AQUILA.
+If you would like to know more about commercial lease lengths in Austin or to discuss your leasing options, please contact one of our experienced tenant brokers at AQUILA.

 - How Much Office Space Do I Need?
 (Calculator & Per Person Standards)